MEMS Mass Air Flow sensor in hydrogen fuel cells

-In the context of fuel cells, Mass Airflow Sensors are devices used to measure the mass flow rate of air entering the fuel cell.
+In the context of fuel cells, Mass flow Sensors are devices used to measure the mass flow rate of air entering the fuel cell.
 Fuel cells require a precise balance of reactants, including the right amount of air for the electrochemical reaction that generates electricity.

 1. Sensing Element: MAF sensors have a sensing element that is exposed to the airflow.
 This sensing element could be a heated wire, film, or another type of technology sensitive to changes in air mass.